dirigeants/klasa/guides/Piece Basics/CreatingLanguages.md

  */
 ```

-Also, if a language is disabled, and a guild has it configured, the default language will be used exclusivly until either that language is no-longer disabled, or the guild configures another enabled language.
+Also, if a language is disabled, and a guild has it configured, the default language will be used exclusively until either that language is no-longer disabled, or the guild configures another enabled language.

 ## Further Reading: